MahavishnuT/standard-react-modal/README.md

 ### Install

-Make sure to use React V16.0.0 or higher
+Make sure to use React V18.2.0
 Install using `npm install standard-react-modal`

 ### Usage